LNF970203/sales_model/README.md

           - Since it is evaluated every 2 weeks, yearly seasonality is not considerable.
           - Monthly and daily seasonality can occur.
           - Script mainly works with monthly seasonality(Ex: April and December sales can be more compared to other months)
-          - But there 20 features of date-time data.
+          - But there are 20 features of date-time data.
           - All the features cannot be selected since significances of the variables with dependent variables are unknown.
           - Only one variable cannot be used, it can tends to feature biasness.
           - Cannot go with one generalized feature, for each record months, hour, minutes are totally different.